trentpiercy/secret-hitler/README.md

 # secret-hitler
-Mobile Replacement for Secret Hitler Game Set
+Mobile-First replacement for physical Secret Hitler board and cards
-Mobile First

 ### Function
 Local - Play the game in person off one phone